Skip to main content

 Keep one definition check in your workflow: in the IDInsight material referenced by IDR, "active" means at least one delivery in the prior 3 months, while "inactive" means no driving in the prior 9 to 18 months.
 If you skip those labels, you can misread participation categories as current earning strength.

 For forecasting, tie your base case to current, scope-matched, validated inputs.
 Use historical growth lines to sanity-check direction, long-horizon projections as an upside boundary, and insecurity, policy/platform friction, and labor-tension signals as downside stress inputs.
-If a figure does not match your defined scope, treat it as context only and add current validated input after verification.
+If a figure does not match your defined scope, treat it as context only until the current validated input is verified from source records.

 If your work is growing through convenience apps, treat that as activity volume, not proof of reliable take-home income.
 In this market, a lot of visible expansion is concentrated in platform-mediated, convenience-led services such as delivery, ride-hailing, beauty, domestic care, and field tech support.